Media Intelligence: A Team Sport

-One of my passions is Formula1™ motor racing.
-Some people love the sport and others think it’s only about a car being driven round and round a circuit and therefore “boring”.
+Some people love Formula1™ motor racing and others think it’s only about a car being driven round and round a circuit and therefore “boring”.

 Contrary to some opinions it is in fact very much a team sport.
 The two drivers are supported by literally hundreds of technicians, engineers, designers and other team personnel and without all of those people it would be impossible for a driver to even start, let alone win a race.